 Women under management

-As you climb the career ladder, women still have many hurdles to overcome.
-An explanatory approach is offered by implicit leadership theories.
-In many people, "woman" and "leadership" are apparently more poorly cognitively associated with each other than "man" and "leadership."
-We examined this in more detail.
+When climbing the career ladder, women still face many hurdles.
+Implicit leadership theories offer an explanation.
+For many people, "woman" and "leadership" are apparently less cognitively associated with each other than "man" and "leadership".
+We examined that in more detail.